 Some document access calls may be cached, and cached calls do not count towards the limits.

 |Maximum path length, in path segments, allowed within a set of nested

 |Maximum number of path capture variables allowed within a set of

 |Maximum function call depth||20|

 |Maximum number of recursive or cyclical function calls||0 (not permitted)|

 |Maximum number of expressions evaluated per request||1,000|

-To help avoid unexpected charges on your bill, set spending limits and alerts.
+To help avoid unexpected charges on your bill, set monthly budgets and alerts.

 Set a daily spending limit

 To cap your Cloud Firestore usage, set a daily spending limit through App Engine.
 App Engine allows you to set a daily spending limit on App Engine associated resources, including Cloud Firestore.
 The App Engine limit does not apply to any other Firebase products.